RahulModak74/Bayesian-Traffic-Prism/GenAI-LLM.md

 ## Our Consulting Approach

-Our GenAI consulting services help you:
+Our GenAI consulting services can help you:
 - Develop custom risk models tailored to your specific threat landscape
 - Implement advanced pattern recognition for complex attack chains
 - Create specialized LLM prompts for your security context